Selective disk backup and restore for Azure virtual machines

 az backup recoverypoint list --vault-name {vaultname} --resource-group {resourcegroup} -c {vmname} -i {vmname} --backup-management-type AzureIaasVM

-This gives the information of the number of disks attached and backed up in the VM.
+The following command gives the information on the number of disks attached and backed up in the VM:

 "recoveryPointDiskConfiguration": {